Henry Ruggs

-Henry James Ruggs III (born January 24, 1999) is an American football wide receiver who is a free agent.
-He played college football at the University of Alabama, where he was a member of the team that won the 2018 College Football Playoff National Championship.
-Ruggs was selected by the Raiders in the first round of the 2020 NFL Draft.
+Henry James Ruggs III (born January 24, 1999) is an American former professional football wide receiver who played in the National Football League (NFL) for two seasons with the Las Vegas Raiders.
+He played college football for the Alabama Crimson Tide, where he was a member of the team that won the 2018 College Football Playoff National Championship.
+Ruggs was selected by the Raiders in the first round of the 2020 NFL draft.

-During his second season, Ruggs caused a car crash that killed a 23-year-old woman.
+During his second season, Ruggs caused a motor vehicle collision that killed the driver of another car.
 He was released by the Raiders the same day.
-As of February 2023, Ruggs is awaiting trial on charges of driving under the influence (DUI) resulting in death and reckless driving.
+Ruggs pled guilty to driving under the influence and vehicular manslaughter in 2023 and was sentenced to between three and ten years in a Nevada state prison.

-Early years
+Early life

 Henry James Ruggs III grew up in Montgomery, Alabama.
-In the eighth grade, Ruggs was promoted to the varsity football team for the final two games of their season.
+In the eighth grade, he was promoted to the varsity football team for the final two games of its season.
 He attended Robert E. Lee High School.
-Ruggs did not play high school football until his junior year and received his first scholarship offer after just his second game on the gridiron.
+He did not play high school football until his junior year and received his first scholarship offer after just his second game on the gridiron.
 As a senior, he had 38 catches for 639 yards in nine games.
 He scored 20 touchdowns: nine catches, seven rushes, three passes, and one kick return.
-Ruggs also played basketball and ran track in high school; his 100-meter dash time of 10.58 seconds is the Alabama High School Athletic Association's class 7A record.
-In 2017, 247Sports.com ranked Ruggs as the second-best high school football player in Alabama.
+Ruggs also played basketball and ran track in high school; his 100-meter dash time of 10.58 seconds was the Alabama High School Athletic Association's class 7A record.
+In 2017, 247Sports.com ranked him as the second-best high school football player in Alabama.
 Ruggs received scholarship offers from more than 20 colleges to play football; he chose the University of Alabama.

 College career

 As a true freshman at Alabama in 2017, Ruggs had 12 receptions for 229 yards and six touchdowns.
-As a true sophomore in 2018, he had 46 receptions for 741 yards and 11 touchdowns.
-As a true junior in 2019, he had 40 receptions for 746 receiving yards and seven receiving touchdowns.
+As a sophomore in 2018, he had 46 receptions for 741 yards and 11 touchdowns.
+As a junior in 2019, he had 40 receptions for 746 receiving yards and seven receiving touchdowns.
 During his junior season, Ruggs was also the team's primary kick returner and averaged 23.8 yards per return.
 His 24 total career receiving touchdowns places him third on Alabama's all-time leaderboard.
-On January 6, 2020, Ruggs announced that he would forgo his true senior year and enter the 2020 NFL Draft.
+On January 6, 2020, Ruggs announced that he would forgo his true senior year and enter the 2020 NFL draft.